Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/README.md

 + **GEN-USER-ASSIGNED-IDENTITY-NAME** - name of a userAssigned MSI that has permission to the keyvault secrets
 + **GEN-USER-ASSIGNED-IDENTITY-RESOURCEGROUP-NAME** - resource group of the userAssigned identity for retrieving the resourceId

++ **GEN-MACHINE-LEARNING-SP-OBJECTID** - objectId of the Azure ML Service Principal in the tenant
++ **GEN-COSMOS-DB-SP-OBJECTID** - objectId of the Cosmos DB Service Principal in the tenant

 Here's an example in an `azuredeploy.parameters.json` file:

 ```json